FlyingT/OctoTouch/README.md

 # OctoPi / OctoPrint with Touchscreen for 3D Printers

-Complete Setup for OctoPrint with an Raspberry Pi, Touchscreen and Webcam
+Complete Setup for OctoPrint with an Raspberry Pi, Touchscreen and Webcam.
+Everything has been moved to its own page:

 ➔ [German Version](https://www.igorslab.de/3d-drucker-server-raspberry-pi-mit-touchscreen-und-webcam/)